tylerlittlefield/tylurp/content/post/2018-04-28-harvest-data-from-the-web.markdown

 ### Extracting data frames with `[[`

-After that, we extract the second table using `[[(2)` to extract the second element in our list of data frames, this happens to be the population data for Sleepy Hollow, NY.
+After that, I extract the second table using `[[(2)` to extract the second element in my list of data frames, this happens to be the population data for Sleepy Hollow, NY.
+If you don't like the `[[(2)` syntax, `.[2]` also works.

+### Data prep

-From this point we've got the data frame but some additional prep is needed.
+From this point I've got the data frame but some additional prep is needed.
 Rows need to be deleted and some values need characters removed so that the data types can be corrected.
-Currently, we have character columns for numeric data.
-There are a bunch of ways we could go about doing this, many that are probably more elegant than my solution but it's quick and regular expressions are not one of my strengths.
+Currently, I have character columns for numeric data.
+There are a bunch of ways to go about cleaning this up, many that are probably more elegant than my solution but oh well.
+It's quick and regular expressions are not one of my strengths.

-### Data prep

-First thing is to rename the columns.
+First thing I'm gonna do is rename the columns.
 I want them to be lower case and short so I can call on them easily.

 ```r